WilleIshere/KokoroTTSGenerator/README.md

 - **First Run Slow**: Initial pipeline loading downloads models and may take a few minutes
 - **Memory Usage**: TTS models require significant RAM; 8GB recommended for optimal performance
 - **Antivirus Warnings**: Some antivirus software may flag compiled executables; these are false positives
-- **macOS Security**: On macOS, you may need to right-click and select "Open" the first time
 - **Linux Permissions**: On Linux, remember to make AppImage files executable before running

 ## 🔄 Version History